 The meaning of the word protection, as used in electrical industry, is not different to that in every day used.
-People protect them selves against personal or financial loss by means of insurance and from injury or discomfort by the use of the correct protective clothing the installation of security measure such as locks and for inarm systems.
+People protect them selves against personal or financial loss by means of insurance and from injury or discomfort by the use of the correct protective clothing the further protect there property by the installation of security measure such as locks and for alarm systems.